I) Introduction

 I don't know.

-• Christian: It's true that staying here is as mad as becoming a monk.
+I feel like I'm going mad.- Christian: It's true that staying here is as mad as becoming a monk.

 Remember.
 You've already given your life.